wdc63/pac-for-scholar/README.md

-Original from yishanhe/scholar-pac, prepare to add more list for universities in china.
+Original from yishanhe/scholar-pac, prepare to add more lists for universities in china.

 2016-12-12 Add HTTPS site.